Results of major ballot measures in U.S. election

 Oregon legalized both the possession and sale of marijuana, creating a legal market much like that seen in Washington state and Colorado, where marijuana has been legalized previously.

-Alaska considered a similar measure to legalize both possession and sale of the drug, which led by about 52-48 percent with all precincts reporting preliminary results early on Wednesday.
-Groups both for and against the initiative said it had passed.
+Alaska considered a similar measure to legalize both possession and sale of the drug, but the results were still being counted early Wednesday morning.

 ABORTION